 - Don’t change the shipping address that has been provided by Amazon

-- Do not ship either before or after the ship window
+- Do not ship either before or after the shipping window

 - Keep clear shipping records with shipping dates, method, tracking, receipt, and photo evidence of labels and other requirements for 6 months after the order date